Shopify/polaris/UNRELEASED.md

 - Replace all occurrences of `_.capitalize` with a custom `capitalize` function ([#1015](https://github.com/Shopify/polaris-react/pull/1015))
 - Replace all occurrences of `_.isObject` with a custom `isObject` function ([#1011](https://github.com/Shopify/polaris-react/pull/1011))
 - Replace all occurrences of `_.get` with a custom `get` function ([#1013](https://github.com/Shopify/polaris-react/pull/1013))
+- Banner, DropZone, and ResourceList’s icons were moved to polaris-icons ([#1042](https://github.com/Shopify/polaris-react/pull/1042))

 ### Deprecations